lekxy246/Beginner_sql_Pbi_project/README.md

 - XXL pizza is the least ordered(based on size).
 - The classic Deluxe pizza is the most ordered pizza.

+#### Recommendations:
+- The chicken pizza(least ordered based on category) should be paired with classic pizza(most ordered based on category) coupled with an irresistible price.
+- Promotion should be targeted toward XL and XXL pizza to improve the orders and sales(e.g extra two dipping sauce like ketchup or garlic mayonnaise) to improve visiblity and   recognition
+- Introdcuing a package where a walk in family with proof can get an XXL pizza for a discounted price.

 ## 3. Revenue Analysis
 - Which pizza generate the highest revenue?